juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 			- Changing states (depending on time) are included within an *object*.
 (Mutable state) Therefore, two objects are *identical* if identifier is the same.
 - Object as a machine
 	- *Query* the state of the object (read, getter), and *command* to change the state of the object (write, setter).
 No other interface to interact with the object.
 - Collaboration decides what behavior (in other words, role and responsibility while collaborating) is needed.
-What state to manage is decided after the behavior is set.
+What state to manage should be decided after the behavior is set, as it ensures encapsulation and reusability, and makes an object collaborator rather than *an island*.
 - Real-world objects are passive.
 Software objects are active.
 They can do much more stuff than real-world objects.
 They acts as if they are live beings.
 (Anthropomorphism)
 - Real-world objects are just metaphors for software objects, minimizing the representational gap.

 # 3. Type and Abstraction
 - London metro analogy
 	- If you think about the purpose of the subway map, you can easily rule out the geographical accuracy, and concentrate more on showing the connection between stations effectively.
-- Use abstraction, or disintegrate (generating features) and simplify (choosing features), to make this world easier and predictable, and hence, understandable.
+- Use abstraction, or decomposition (to choose important stuff from this world) and simplification (to easily understand), to make this world easier and predictable, and hence, understandable.
 - Abstraction is ...
-	- Dimension 1: Generalization between specific objects: Commonness chosen, difference discarded.
+	- Dimension 1: Generalization among specific objects: Commonness chosen, difference discarded.
 	- Dimension 2: Remove the unimportant details to emphasize the important parts.
 - Levels, benefits, values of abstraction is purpose-dependent.
-- Classification: Abstraction by grouping (or by concepts or types)
+- Classification: Abstraction by grouping (by concepts or types)
 	- Each object has features that can be used to clearly differentiate between other objects.
 	- Use common features (a concept) to *classify* objects, hence reducing the complexity of perception: objects to groups.
 	- Object is an *instance* of a concept (when the concept is applicable to the object).
 		- Symbol: Name for a specific concept.
 		- Intension: Complete definition of a concept.
 Determines whether or not the object is of a concept.
 			- Classification of objects is essentially checking the applicability of specific concepts to each object.
-		- Extension: Set of all objects inside the concept.
+		- Extension: Set of all objects which satisfies the concept.
 	- Choosing the common features (Dimension 1) effectively remove the unimportant details (Dimension 2), hence the success of abstraction.
 - Responsibility-driven: Abstraction by decoupling What and How (vs. Data-driven)
 	- Datatype